 Cult Survivor / High Control Religion Therapy: Particularly suitable for people leaving a high control cult or religion.
 Many years of experience working with clients and helping them to alter their ingrained perceptions, enabling a more open and relaxed mind, accepting past situtations were wrong and enabling clients to more forwards.
 Religion causes trauma when it is highly controlling and prevents people from thinking for themselves and trusting their own feelings.
 Groups that demand obedience and conformity produce fear, not love and growth.
 With constant judgment of self and others, people become alienated from themselves, each other, and the world.
-Religion in its worst forms causes separation.

-Weight and wellness - experienced in running healthy weight loss programs, I work on a one to one basis with clients to understand why weight is an issue in their lives; its not always as simple as eating too much and/or exercising too little.
+Weight and wellness - experienced and qualified in running healthy weight loss programs, I work on a one to one basis with clients to understand why weight is an issue in their lives; its not always as simple as eating too much and/or exercising too little.